eduardo-ocampo/PyAstronautics/docs/source/astrodynamics/three_body_problem/forbidden_regions.md

 [Figure 1.13](forbidden_region_interactive) is initialized with slider set to $C = 3.5$ for reference.
 As the Jacobi Constant for the Earth-Moon System decreases towards 3.0 notice how the forbidden region gets smaller in size.

+As Jacobi Constant $C$ continues to decrease in [Figure 1.13](forbidden_region_interactive) the region in space between both Lagrange Point 2 and Lagrange Point 3 begin to open.
+This is shown in [Figure 1.13](forbidden_region_interactive) by toggling slider between $C = 3.180$ and $C = 3.013$.
+As $C$ gets closer to 3.0 the forbidden regions disappear to a singularity corresponding to the location of Lagrange Point 4 (L4) and Lagrange Point 5 (L5).
+For the Earth-Moon System the minimum Jacobi Constant is approximately **2.988043**.
+This can be shown by hovering your cursor around L4 and L5 on interactive [Figure 1.13](forbidden_region_interactive).

 For $C = 3.18827$ the forbidden region around the Moon comes to a singularity at Lagrange Point 1.
 As shown with more detail in [Figure 1.14](L1_forbidden_region) below.

 <figure id="L1_forbidden_region" style="text-align: center;">
   <iframe src="../../_static/astrodynamics/three_body_problem/cr3bp_forbidden_region.html" style="width: 100%; max-width: 100%; height: 80vh; border: none;"></iframe>
   <figcaption style="text-align: center; font-weight: bold;">Figure 1.14.
 Singularity of the Jacobi Constant at L1 </figcaption>
 </figure>

 Now for $C \lt 3.18827$ a direct path from the Earth to the Moon begins to appear (Low Energy Transfer).
 At a high level, Mission Design Engineers aim to change a spacecraft's velocity just enough so that a trajectory exists between two primary bodies using very small energy.
 For example, here are some more references for how this is used on the Earth-Moon system for [Low Energy Transfer](http://www.gg.caltech.edu/~mwl/publications/papers/lowEnergy.pdf) and [Free-Return Trajectory](https://en.wikipedia.org/wiki/Free-return_trajectory) as means of sending spacecraft to the Moon.